LavieWinter/PetAdoptionPrototypeSite/README.md

     - At least one person needs to aprove your PR for you to be able to merge it.

 ### Running the code
+You'll need your credentials configured on the .env file First use the .env.example file and remove the .example.
+Request for other contributer for your credentials.
+Remember: the .env file is on .gitignore and it MUST NOT be commited.

 Run this command to build your code.
 - You will need to have installed docker compose